-In this independent review I look at whether Penfold is the best way for the self-employed to manage and consolidate their pension plans.
+In this independent review I look at whether Penfold is the best way for people to manage and consolidate their pension plans.
 I explain how the service works, how much it costs and how it compares to Nest, Moneybox and pension consolidation specialist PensionBee.

 What is Penfold?

-Penfold is a pension designed with self-employed people in mind, however, it is interesting to note that you don't have to be self-employed to take out a pension, something that isn't immediately obvious when you visit its website.
+Penfold* describes itself as a "Digital, flexible and online pension for everybody - job hoppers, self-employed, side-hustlers - everyone!".
 It has no minimum initial investment amount, flexible contributions and a free pension consolidation service that allows customers to transfer existing pensions across.
 Penfold promises a pension that can be set up in under 5 minutes and allows you to top up, change, or pause your payments at any time - instantly and online through its app or website.
+In April 2022, Penfold launched its workplace auto-enrolment scheme* meaning employers can now choose Penfold as their workplace pension provider.

 How does Penfold work?